slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Take advantage of early hours in the day.
 Create a concentrated environment.
 Fight Procrastination

-> *'Continuous effort -- not strength or intelligence -- is the key to unlocking our potential.' -- Winston Churchill* -->
+-->

 > *'Go for a walk in the morning and decide what would make the day a successful day.' -- Allen Tucker*